xinity/dcos-docs-site/pages/1.13/release-notes/1.13.0/index.md

 - Marathon
 - Metronome

 You can also collect information about the operation and performance of the Telegraf process itself.
-This information is stored along with other metrics and available for reporting using the DC/OS monitoring service or third-party monitoring services.
+This information is stored along with other metrics and is available for reporting using the DC/OS monitoring service or third-party monitoring services.
 For information about the Telegraf plugin and the metrics that Telegraf collects about its own performance, see the documentation for the [Internal input plugin](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/internal).

 - New volume and network metrics that are collected by the Mesos input plugin are enabled by default. <!--(DCOS-47722, DCOS-47719)-->